OWASP/nest-schema/CONTRIBUTING.md

 # Contributing to OWASP Schema

-Thank you for considering contributing to the OWASP Schema project!
+Thank you for your interest in contributing to the OWASP Schema project - we appreciate your support!

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/nest-schema.git`
+1. Clone your fork: `git clone https://github.com/your-username/nest-schema.git`
-4. Install dependencies: `make install-package`
+1. Install dependencies: `make install`
-5. Run tests to ensure everything works: `make test`
+1. Run tests to ensure everything works: `make test`

 ## OWASP Schema Development